Best Digital Art Tablets for Beginners

 - USB-C wired connection

-The XP-PEN Deco Fun L is a fun little powerhouse of a tablet, sporting a 10" x 6" drawing surface that's slightly thicker, sturdier design comes in four different colours on their website -- red, mint green, black, and navy blue.
+The XPPen Deco Fun L is a fun little powerhouse of a tablet, sporting a 10" x 6" drawing surface that's slightly thicker, sturdier design comes in four different colours on the XPPen store -- red, mint green, black, and navy blue.
 If you're not a fan of larger tablets, this one also comes in a couple of other sizes; XS (4.8"× 3") and S (6.3”× 4).
 The tablet is also multi-functional, being designed for working, learning, and gaming when a desktop mouse isn't fast enough.
-When purchased new, this tablet goes for around $65.99, which is an incredible price for what you get.
+When purchased new, this tablet goes for around $49.99, which is an incredible price for the features and quality you get.

 I was able to use one of these tablets on a livestream, so I can tell you from firsthand experience that this tablet packed more than I thought it would.
 The surface is smooth and feels good to draw on, and the setup was incredibly easy -- it took under 5 minutes to do.
 While the tablet has a wired USB-C connection, that didn't bother me much since it was a fairly innocuous wire anyway.